zooba/pymanager/pep-draft.md

 Further discussion about the decision to use ``python.exe`` as a global alias can be found in the Rejected Ideas section.

+The ``python3[w].exe`` alias is present because the preinstalled redirector includes it, and we need to provide a functional alternative.
+By default, this alias will only launch the default runtime, installing one if necessary.
+If a user adds the global aliases directory to their ``PATH``, this alias will be overridden.

 Start Menu Shortcuts
 --------------------

 A Start Menu shortcut will be added to launch PyManager documentation in the user's default web browser.
 No applications are added to the Start Menu.

+When installing Python runtimes, the install definition may specify Start Menu shortcuts to create for the install.

 Environment Variables